Lynn Setterington at Brontë Parsonage Museum

 Four artists were shortlisted by each museum to draw up a more detailed proposal and were paid £500 each.

 - Over 110 people participated in workshops including children and adults

 “Really enjoyed being part of the Sew Near – Sew Far art project in Haworth today.
-Can’t wait to see the finished project!” workshop participant
+Can’t wait to see the finished project!”

 - 60 people attended events held as part of the programme at the museum